 Fair Budget Coalition.
 Fair Budget is a coalition of grassroots community groups, human services providers, advocates, faith organizations and concerned community members that fight for a just and inclusive District of Columbia through advocacy and by advancing budget and public policy initiatives.
 Fair Budget annually analyzes the needs of low income individuals and families and makes recommendations for the proposed operating budget under review by the Council.
 Council visits, rallies, phone/letter/email campaigns are scheduled as needed.

-Interfaith Conference of Metropolitan Washington.
-The InterFaith Conference of Metropolitan Washington (IFC) brings together eleven historic faith communities to promote dialogue, understanding and a sense of community and to work cooperatively for social and economic justice through the DC region.
+Interfaith Council of Metropolitan Washington.
+The InterFaith Council of Metropolitan Washington (IFC) brings together eleven historic faith communities to promote dialogue, understanding and a sense of community and to work cooperatively for social and economic justice through the DC region.
 IFC members currently include the Baha’i, Buddhist, Hindu, Islamic, Jain, Jewish, Latter-day Saints, Protestant, Roman Catholic, Sikh and Zoroastrian faith communities.
 IFC works towards creating a just community through coalition-building, education, training and advocacy; by uniting diverse faith leaders to speak and act together; by publishing community resources; and by holding public events including concerts, award ceremonies, lectures, and public dialogues.

 Jews United for Justice.
 Jews United for Justice (JUFJ) is a community-based organization that seeks to repair the world by concentrating on issues of local concern.
 The mission is to lead greater Washington-area Jews to act on shared Jewish values by pursuing justice and equality in our local community.